internetarchive/dweb-transports/API.md

 ```

 ##### static setup0(transports, options, cb)
 Calls setup0 for each transport based on its short name.
-Specially handles ‘LOCAL’ as a transport pointing at a local http server (for testing).
 ```
 transports      Array of short names of transports e.g. [‘IPFS’,’HTTP’,’GUN’] options         Passed to setup0 on each transport